 Specify whether the service may be provided by (check each that applies):

-☐ Legally Responsible Person
+Legally Responsible Person Relative Legal Guardian

-Relative

-Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title
+Provider Category Provider Type Title Agency Agency

-Agency Agency

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Benefits Counseling
+Service Type: Other Service Service Name: Benefits Counse ina

-Provider Category:

-Agency >

-Provider Type:
+Provider Category: Agency Provider Type: ing

 Agency

+Provider Qualifications

-Provider Qualifications License (specify):
+License (specify):

-Excuse (speegy).

 Certificate (specify):

 Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Benefits Counseling services shall hold a Certified Work Incentives Counselor certification that is accepted by the Social Security Administration for its Work Incentives Planning and Assistance program.

-Other Standard (specify):

-Agencies must meet the following standards: 1.
-Have a waiver service location in Pennsylvania.

-2. Have a signed ODP Provider Agreement on file with ODP.

-3. Complete standard ODP required orientation and training.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-5. Have Commercial General Liability Insurance.
+- 1. Have a waiver service location in Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.

-- ${\bf 6.\ Have\ Workers'\ Compensation\ Insurance\ in\ accordance\ with\ state\ law}.$ - 7.
 Comply with Department standards related to provider qualifications.